jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/UnorderedContainers/task.md

 }
 ```

 You need to implement a [cache](https://en.wikipedia.org/wiki/Cache_(computing)) system with an [LRU](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)) (Least Recently Used) policy.
 Its member functions are defined in the `/include/Cache.h` file.
 Since cache is a very fast type of storage, you will need to use hashing to implement it.
-The provided solution uses `std::list` and `std::unordered_map`, but you can choose any container from the STL for your own implementation.
 At first, define a structure inside `/include/Cache.h` file that will store key-value pairs.
 Then, define another structure that will store the key and an iterator to the corresponding element in the list.
-After defining these structures, you can implement the cache operations on `task.cpp`.
+After defining these structures, you can implement the cache operations in `task.cpp`.

 <div class="hint">
   Author's solution uses std::list consisting of std::pair elements of key + value and std::unordered_map with key + value being an iterator to the element of previously defined list.